matiWaisman/PSH-Challenge/README.md

 # PSH-Challenge
 Starting plan:

 Making a populate database file that runs every five minutes that adds a event with a city and random year and foreach event adding ten random users with random scores.
+Done.

 Setting the routes and controllers for the Api.